SitecorePowerShell/Book/item-languages.md

 # Item Languages

+The section on [working with items](working-with-items.md) provided a variety of examples in retrieving items based on their language.
+In this section will show how to manage items and their languages.

 ### Add Language Version

 **Example:** The following example queries all of the content items and adds a new language version of "en-ca", while overwriting any that exist.